plastilinn/docs/pages/sections/Segments.md

 ### 🔑#key segments - Entry barriers

 💰rating: 30

 how difficult is it to entry the market?

 **💭 Questions**

-💭 #question Are there barriers to entry in the market?
- 💭 #question How difficult is it for new competitors to enter?
- 💭 #question Are there any significant obstacles or challenges?
+Are there barriers to entry in the market?;How difficult is it for new competitors to enter?;Are there any significant obstacles or challenges?

 **🚨 Risks**

 🚨Entry Barriers
 High barriers to entry can limit market access and increase competition.

 🚨mitigation strategy
 Assess the barriers to entry in the market and determine if there are obstacles or challenges for new competitors.

 🚨contingency strategy
 Evaluate the barriers to entry in the market and how difficult it is for new competitors to enter.